- Academic Philosophy

 Heath Cabot joined the COA faculty in Fall, 2011, following a postdoctoral appointment in the Program in Hellenic Studies at Princeton University.
 Her teaching engages a range of topics within anthropology as well as issues of relevance to students interested in socio-cultural theory, law, ethics, advocacy and activism, and social science methodologies.
 Her most recent research project included twenty months of intensive ethnographic fieldwork in Greece and examined asylum seeking and legal aid practices in Athens.
 She is currently working on a book manuscript, under contract with a major university press, on ethics, law, and political asylum in Greece.
 Her areas of academic interest and expertise include migration, asylum, and humanitarian ethics in Greece and the European Union; the anthropology of organizations, NGOs, and cultures of advocacy; language, narrative, and translation; and urban memory.
 Her work has been funded by the Fulbright Foundation, The National Science Foundation, the Wenner Gren Foundation for Anthropological Research, and the Charlotte Newcombe Foundation.

 Level: Introductory.
 Prerequisites: none.
 Class limit: 12.
-Lab fee: none. *HS*
+Lab fee: none.
+Meets the following degree requirements: HS

 HS864Ethnography, Advocacy, and Ethics